Partition of the Ottoman Empire: Mandate for Mesopotamia

 Mosul was allocated to France under the 1916 Sykes-Picot Agreement and was subsequently given to Britain under the 1918 Clemenceau–Lloyd George Agreement.
 Great Britain and Turkey disputed control of the former Ottoman province of Mosul in the 1920s.
 Under the 1923 Treaty of Lausanne Mosul fell under the British Mandate of Mesopotamia, but the new Turkish republic claimed the province as part of its historic heartland.

 A three-person League of Nations committee went to the region in 1924 to study the case.
 In 1925 they recommended the region remain connected to Iraq, and that the UK should hold the mandate for another 25 years, to assure the autonomous rights of the Kurdish population.
 Turkey rejected this decision.
 Britain, Iraq and Turkey made a treaty on 5 June 1926, that mostly followed the decision of the League Council.
-Mosul stayed under British Mandate of Mesopotamia until Iraq was granted independence in 1932 by the urging of King Faisal, though the British retained military bases and transit rights for their forces in the country.
+Mosul stayed under British Mandate of Mesopotamia until Iraq was granted independence in 1932 by the urging of King Faisal, though the British retained military bases and transit rights for their forces in the country per the Anglo-Iraqi Treaty of 1930.